CUET PG Application Date:14 Dec' 25 - 14 Jan' 26

 For subject-specific topics, study standard books and guides.
 Always keep on revising the more important chapters that carry more weight in the examination.

 High weightage topics and sections: General Aptitude is to be emphasised upon logical reasoning, quantitative aptitude and how well you are equipped with English language skills.
-For subject-specific areas, high-weightage topics ought to be primed based on their re-occurrence in the examination.
+For subject-specific areas, high-weightage topics ought to be primed based on their recurrence in the examination.

 Do not mug up.
 Be able to grasp basic ideas and practice solving problems in each of them.
 You will retain the information better and be able to use it properly in the test.

-Design a timetable for yourself, which is achievable.
+Design a timetable for yourself which is achievable.
 Ensure that you study 6-8 hours a day, including both General Aptitude and Subject-Specific subjects.
 Break down your targets into daily and weekly ones so that you are focused.

 Study books and guides: Choose reliable books and guides.
 Use standard textbooks for your subject and recommended books for General Aptitude, like by R.S.
 Aggarwal and Norman Lewis.

-Solving CUET PG mock tests and previous year's papers is the key to understanding how the exam will go and better time management.
+Solving CUET PG mock tests and previous year's papers is the key to understanding how the exam will go and to better time management.
 Take at least 2-3 mock tests in a week to monitor your progress.

-Important points should always be revised regularly and short notes prepared for speedy revision just before the day of the examination.
+Important points should always be revised regularly, and short notes prepared for speedy revision just before the day of the examination.

 Remain positive and keep yourself stress-free with breaks and a healthy routine of study.
 Be confident about preparation and don't cram at the last moment.